GUIMS357/MarkdownLessonsNotes-Studies/READmeTest.md

 # monospaced text (InLine)
-used to show code, you need to put  the text between two rows of "```" and if you writte the lenguage of the code after, it will automatically put the default collors
+used to show code, you need to put  the text between two rows of "```"

 text whitout color